 2. The child’s family is intact.

-4. The child’s parents recently moved into a better neighbourhood.
+4. The child’s parents recently moved into a better neighborhood.

 5. The child’s mother was thirty or older at the time of her first child’s birth.

-- The child attended Head Start (America’s pre-school programme for children from low-income families).
+8. The child attended Head Start (America’s pre-school program for children from low-income families).